 Mother Of Pearl Clouds: Explaining The Appearance Of Nacreous Clouds

-Nacreous clouds (or mother of pearl clouds) are polar stratospheric clouds occurring in the stratosphere shortly after sunset in regions near the Arctic Circle.
+Nacreous or mother of pearl clouds are polar stratospheric clouds occurring in the stratosphere shortly after sunset in locations near the Arctic Circle.
 The rare meteorological phenomenon, mostly limited to polar regions, is identified by its unique display of iridescent colors and patterns.

 This phenomenon is also known as mother of pearl clouds, a sporadic cloud formation that appears in regions within and bordering the Arctic Circle.
 These clouds are more commonly known as nacreous clouds.